 GS Raw Materials were ISO 9001 certified.

 2018 is a year that brings further investment on internal growth, adding new installation engineers to the booming Expert System department in Czech Republic and France.

 In March 2018, due to increased demand in hybrid and full electric melting in mainland Europe and around the world, F.I.C.
 (UK) Limited established the new sales and technical support office of F.I.C.
 Germany GmbH, located in Germany.

 The total number of GS employees and people working within the GS group surpasses 100.

-The company embarks upon internal structural changes with the aim to ensure and increase viability, productivity and effectiveness of the company; and to fulfill our main objective – to provide the best services we can to our customers worldwide.
+GLASS SERVICE embarks upon internal structural changes with the aim to ensure and increase viability, productivity, and effectiveness of the company in the worldwide market; thereby fulfilling its main objective of providing the best services possible to each and every customer.